hellloveyy/minimal_marketing/content/about.md

 ---

 # About Shigao
-> Welcome to browse, esteemed partner
+> Welcome to contact, esteemed partner

 ## Company Profile